-OK, so far we have established that email marketing is still huge and that its importance hasn’t been diminished by social media and other communication channels.
+So far we have established that email marketing is still huge and that its importance hasn’t been diminished by social media and other communication channels.

-And the only way to know whether all those email campaigns you launch have any impact on your audience is to track key metrics and transparently see what works and what doesn’t.
+And the only way to know whether all those email campaigns you launch have any impact on your audience is to track key email metrics and transparently see what works and what doesn’t.

-The first step is setting your goals, such as generating more leads, turning leads into buying customers or growing your customer base.
+The first step is setting your goals, such as generating more leads, turning leads into buying customers, or growing your customer base.

 1. Open Rate

 In other words, the open rate makes sense if you send a different message to the same list two or more weeks in a row and compare the results.

-The thing is that this metric is obtained through an image embedded in the email, that is if it’s displayed, but many email clients block automatic image loading which means that your results won’t be precise since some recipients will open your email, but this won’t be tracked because the image was blocked by their email client.
+However, many email clients block automatic image loading, which means that your results won’t be precise since some recipients will open your email, but this won’t be tracked because the image was blocked by their email client.

 Nevertheless, don’t neglect your open rates, and improve them by creating killer subject lines, as well as paying attention to preheaders.